DHMorse/blockBlast/README.md

 - Object-oriented design with the BlockBlastGame class
 - High scores saved to a local file (highscore.txt)
 - Semi-transparent block preview with placement validation
 - Responsive UI with visual feedback
+- Type-annotated code using Python's typing module
+- Requires Python 3.10 or higher